Kachur Family Recipes

 2. Prepare 6 round cake pans to bake the layers.
 You can buy disposable aluminum pans to bake more at a time, or work in batches with as many pans as you have.
 Either way, grease the bottoms and line with parchment paper.

-4. In another large bowl, beat the egg whites and salt until frothy, gradually adding the other 1/3 cup of sugar.
+4. In another large bowl, beat the egg whites and salt until frothy, gradually adding the other ⅓ cup of sugar.
 Continue beating until stiff peaks form.
+Sophie claims it is possible to beat to stiff peaks by hand, but it will be much easier & faster with an electric mixer.

 6. Divide the batter into equal parts and bake in the cake pans at 350°F for about 15 minutes, or until lightly browned.
 Remove from the oven and let sit in the pans for about 5 minutes, then remove from the pans, peel off parchment paper, and cool on racks until prepared to assemble.